radralph/cheatsheet/vim.md

 D   - delete to the end of the line d$  - delete to the end of the line x   - delete character
+/pattern - search for pattern
+?pattern - search back for pattern n  - repeat search forward
+N  - repear search backward
+:%s/old/new/g - replace old file with new pattern in all files :%s/old/new/gc - replace old file with new pattern with confirmation :noh - remove highlighting of search matches
 ```

 ### Visual mode